trekhleb/machine-learning-experiments/README.md

 ### Virtual environment for Experiments

-This environment is used to run Jupyter notebooks with experiments.
-This environment is used by default for further documentation.
-If some commands need to be run in another environment (i.e. in `converter` environment) this will be specified explicitly.
+This environment is used by default to run Jupyter notebooks with experiments.

 #### Create environment for Experiments